cdscih/pg-performance-tests/README.md

 A simple test for postgres clients performances.

+# Limitations

 # Instructions

-Simply run `make launch` and open the browser at the url `http://0.0.0.0:8089`.
+Simply run `make launch` and open the browser at the url `http://localhost:8089/` and setup your test.

 # Limitations

 - the only available clients are in python and go
-- there are only endpoints to test normal connections vs connection pools
+- only connection pools are being tested currently